 The various activities of World, including the recently organized World Transcription Service, along with contracts entered into with stations, advertisers and agencies, were covered by Mr. Deutsch.
 Exhibits explanatory of these operations were placed in the record.
 Under its contract with ERPI for use of its vertical recording system, World pays the AT&T subsidiary 6% of its first million dollars of income and 5% thereafter, he explained.
 World averages production of about 12,000 16-inch transcriptions per month.
+The World Library Service is used by 64 unaffiliated stations, 38

-The World Library Service is used by 64 unaffiliated stations, 38 proximately 70.
+The World Library Service is used by 64 unaffiliated stations, 38 CBS stations, 31 NBC stations and 17 MBS stations.
+Service is available to only one station in a given market.
+The station, however, is free to take any other program service it desires.
+There are three classes of library service, he explained.
+The first is for major network affiliated stations, totaling approximately 70.
 The charge averages about \$70 per week.
 The second goes to network affiliated stations in smaller markets and payments average about \$150 per month.
 A third service, designed to serve small independent stations having no network affiliations, is offered at a substantially lower rate of approximately \$100 a month, he said, with certain other provisions that are not part of the standard contract.
-On national spot programs placed by World, the station remits a license fee of 71⁄2% of its card rates.
-On library service sponsored nationally, the station remits the talent fee which is paid by World for commercial music royalties, he explained.
+On national spot programs placed by World, the station remits a license fee of $7\frac{1}{2}\frac{1}{6}$ of its card rates.
+On library service sponsored nationally, the station remits a license fee which is paid by World for commercial music royalties, he explained.
 For locally sponsored library service programs, there is no charge.